getsolus/solus-site.github.io/content/blog/2018-08-18-you-all-get-a-stack-upgrade.md

 ---
-title: "You All Get a Stack Upgrade | The Roundup #8"
+title: "You All Get A Stack Upgrade | The Roundup #8"
 author: "joshua"
 categories:
 - news